Search for dark matter annual modulation with DarkSide-50: Result

-\reffig{fig:limit_amp} shows the best-fitted amplitude as a function of the energy, together with the 1- and 2-$\sigma$ significance coverages, as derived with background-only Monte Carlo datasets.
+The measured event rate with \SI{3}{\el} is shown in \reffig{fig:rate_bestfit}, together with the fitted background model including the SE component. \reffiginit{fig:limit_amp} shows the best-fitted amplitude as a function of the energy, together with the 1- and 2-$\sigma$ significance coverages, as derived with background-only Monte Carlo datasets.
+The $\chi^2/{\rm NDF}$ for the best-fitted amplitude is $2275.9/2055$.
 The results from DAMA/LIBRA~\cite{Bernabei:2021kdo}, COSINE-100~\cite{COSINE-100:2021zqh}, and XMASS~\cite{XMASS:2022tkr} are also shown.
 In contrast to our approach, the DAMA/LIBRA looked at each energy bin independently and measured the amplitude by looking at the residuals of a yearly averaged event rate.